UniBee-Billing/unibee-go-client/docs/Webhook.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiWebhookRemoveWebhookZapierOauthPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiWebhookRemoveWebhookZapierConnectPostRequest struct via the builder pattern

 Name | Type | Description  | Notes